Benjamin A. Kudo

 - Assisting clients with the permitting, zoning, and administrative process, including administrative contested cases and judicial appeals

-- Assisting private and governmental agencies with natural resources and administrative law
+- Assisting private, government agencies and legislative bodies with laws and bills affecting land use, natural resources (i.e., water rights, etc.) and administrative law

 Mr. Kudo is a member of the Hawai`i State Bar Association.
 He is also a member of the American Bar Association, and is active in its sections on Real Property and Municipal and Local Governments.
 In addition, Mr. Kudo is a member of the American Society of Mechanical Engineers, the American Planning Association, and Lamba Alpha International.

 In addition to his law practice, Mr. Kudo was an Adjunct Professor of Law at The William S. Richardson School of Law teaching in the area of real property, land use and water law from 1990 to 2000.
 He was also a past lecturer in business law at the University of Hawaii West Oahu, and labor law at the Shidler School of Management.
 In 1994, Mr. Kudo was honored by the establishment of the Benjamin A. Kudo, Chair of Law (designated in the areas of land use, environmental and administrative law) at The William S. Richardson School of Law, University of Hawaii.

 Mr. Kudo has also published numerous articles, including:

 - "NUKOLII: Private Development Rights and the Public Interest," The Urban Lawyer, Vol. 16, No. 2, 1984

 - "Paying for Growth in Hawaii," Land Use Research Foundation of Hawaii, 1988 (co-author)

 - "Technical Paper on the Implementation of Hawaiian Water Rights," Land Use Research Foundation of Hawaii, 1994